imagej/imagej.github.io/pages/MorphoLibJ.md

 \[\[Image:Longest-geodesic-path-DRIVE.png|thumb|300px|right|Computation
 of the geodesic diameter on a segmented image from the DRIVE database (Staal *et al*., 2004<ref name="Staal2004"> {% capture includecontent %}
-title = Ridge based vessel segmentation in color images of the retina |
-author = J.J.
+journal |title = Ridge based vessel segmentation in color images of the retina | author = J.J.
 Staal and M.D.
 Abramoff and M. Niemeijer and M.A.
 Viergever and B. van Ginneken | journal = IEEE Transactions on Medical Imaging | year = 2004 | pages = 501-509 | volume = 23 | doi =
 10.1109/TMI.2004.825627

 {% endcapture %}

-{% include cite-journal content=includecontent %} </ref>).
-Each
+{% include cite content=includecontent %} </ref>).
+Each connected
-connected component was associated to a label, then the longest geodesic path within each connected component was computed and displayed as red overlay.\]\]
+component was associated to a label, then the longest geodesic path within each connected component was computed and displayed as red overlay.\]\]

 ##### Geodesic diameter